A helpful guide to deciding when to book a professional baby photoshoot

 There are so many milestones in their first year.
 Would you like photographs of those irreplaceable first few days?
 Or maybe you’d prefer to wait until your baby is smiling or sitting up?

 Here’s a handy guide about the different types of pictures you can expect at different ages.
-It’s designed to help you make an informed decision about the best time to photograph your baby, ensuring you get images you’ll cherish forever.
+It’s designed to help you make an informed decision about the best age to photograph your baby, ensuring you get images you’ll cherish forever.

 Newborn: welcome to the world.